Peter Warmerdam - practice owner and veterinarian

 Glennie recently obtained her Diploma in Veterinary Nursing from UCOL Palmerston North in 2018.
 While studying she completed her placement at Maidstone Veterinary Clinic.
 She has always wanted to work with animals and is excited to have joined the team here at Maidstone.
 At home Glennie has a dog called Miaya and a cat called Ash.

 Claudia has a Certificate in Veterinary Nursing and is currently studying for her Diploma in Veterinary Nursing through Otago Polytechnic.
-Claudia always knew she wanted to work with animals but she also loves being able to help people, so veterinary nursing made sense!
-Since starting at Maidstone Veterinary Clinic, she has met a lot of friendly-faces and their furry friends and she looks forward to meeting many more.
+Claudia always knew she wanted to work with animals but she also loves being able to working people, so veterinary nursing made sense!
 At home she has two dogs (Bowie and Tod), and two cats (Ginny and the majestic Buttons).

 Debbie grew up in the Manawatu and always had an interest in animals.
 She attended Pony Club until the age of 19 when she did her OE where she met her husband whilst in Scotland.
 They returned to New Zealand four years later and started a family.